UCC PIN: A Timeline

 • Redesign of UCC PIN website completed and launched.

+• Andrew Long-Higgins joins communications committee (following departure of Diane Wieble who had been our PIN webmeister.
 Ariel Ackermann continues to chair the committee.
 Other members are Dave Yoshida and Allie Perry.
 Kelly Cox continues as our Digital Communications Manager.

 • Conducted PIN’s first $5,000 challenge matching grant appeal, in anticipation of General Synod expenses and raised [amount] towards the $5,000 pledged.

 • Welcomed new UCC PIN members: Tala Al Rabeh, the Rev. Edward Davis, the Rev. Rhina Ramos, and the Rev. Lorraine Ceniseros.
+(The Rev. Lorraine Ceniseros who had been elected had to resign one month into her term.)

-• In recognition of Kelly Cox’s good work and tenure as PIN’s Digital Communications Manager, we voted to increase her hourly rate to $35, from $30.
+• In recognition of Kelly Cox’s good work and tenure as PIN’s Digital Communication's Manager, we voted to increase her hourly rate to $35, from $30.

 • After reviewing PIN’s support for other organizations, we budgeted these annual donations: $500 each to FOSNA, Apartheid-Free, US Campaign for Palestinian Rights, the Palestinian Christian Alliance for Peace, and the Indiana Center for Middle East Peace. $250 for Palestine Portal.